sportsdunia logo

 • Who are the earliest FPL price risers of the season?

-Fantasy Premier League 2025/26 has just started, and Gameweek 1 is ending soon, while most of the managers are busy setting up their second Gameweek team.
+Fantasy Premier League 2025/26 has just started, as Gameweek 1 recently ended, with most managers busy setting up their second Gameweek team.
 From now on, the FPL managers will have to deal with the FPL price rises and falls, which aren’t easy to handle every time.
+In this week, we'll discuss FPL price risers and fallers after some high-quality Premier League games in Gameweek 1.

 Who are FPL Price Risers?